 We understand that emergencies may come up for cooks.
 For that reason, cooks are allowed one canceled reservation within any consecutive 6 month period.
 If cook cancels two reservations within any consecutive 6 month period, cook may be deemed an unreliable cook, at the sole discretion of Bites, and cook's profile may be automatically deleted from Bites.

 How do cooks handle their taxes associated with services they offer through Bites?

 If a cook received $600 or more in a calendar year for the services the cook performed through the Bites app, then by end of January of the following calendar year, the cook will receive a Form 1099 Misc.
 We advise that cooks consult a tax professional with any questions regarding their taxes.

 How can I get a food handler card or food manager certificate?

 Do a search online for “food handler card” or “food manager certificate” and reference your state (i.e., Arizona).
 You will see results for providers of food handler cards and food manager certificates.
 In order to get either of these, you’ll need to take an online test with one of these providers (the food handler card test is easier, faster, and costs less) to measure your understanding of safe food handling practices.
 Once you’ve taken either test and received either a food handler card or food manager certificate, you will upload a picture of either document to your cooking profile on Bites and enter the expiration date.
 We'll validate this on our end.

-If a cook is not comfortable going to a foodie’s home alone, can the cook take someone along?
+If cook is not comfortable going to foodie’s home alone, can cook bring someone along?